top of page

 The Rocks, Easter Weekend

-If You’re Making It a Girls’ Day
+Making It a Girls’ Day

 Start at The Rocks markets, wander through Circular Quay, then settle in for a late lunch or drinks by the harbour.
+It’s simple, social, and easy to say yes to.
+This plan always feels like a good idea once you’re there.

-How to Use This
+How to Use This Guide

 Don’t try to do everything.
-Pick:
+Instead, pick:

 – One thing this week